aws-samples/bedrock-claude-chatbot/README.md

 # Bedrock Claude ChatBot
-Bedrock Chat App is a Streamlit application that allows users to interact with the Anthropic Bedrock language model.
+Bedrock Chat App is a Streamlit application that allows users to interact with various LLMs on Amazon Bedrock.
 It provides a conversational interface where users can ask questions, upload documents, and receive responses from the AI assistant.

 <img src="images/chatbot4.png" width="1000"/>